cmarjun1000/learning-git/README.md

 # Adding this line from github directly and not from local.
 Doing this to pull from github in Local

 # learning git revert HEAD.
 This basically adds another commit to the commit history and reverses whatever was committed in the previous commit

+# this will be removed using git revert HEAD